The ONLY One Day In Zadar Itinerary You Need!

 The sound it makes sounds like an organ.
 It is truly a unique experience and a must-see (and hear) in Zadar!

 It is possible to swim next to the Sea Organ as well!
-If you want to jump in for a quick dip, there are ladders to easily go out all along the coastline.
+If you want to jump in for a quick dip, there are ladders to easily get out all along the coastline.

 However, it has not been used as a religious site for quite a long time.
 Because of its exceptional acoustics, today it is used as the venue for musical programs.